Thuynh808/HA-WebTrack/README.md

    ```bash
    ansible-playbook site.yaml -vv
    ```
-   **This command starts the installation and configuration of all components for this project.
+   **This command starts the installation and configuration of `ALL` components for this project.
 The -vv option increases verbosity, which can help with troubleshooting if needed.**
+   - Apache HTTPD on `webservers` group
+   - HAProxy load balancer on `balancers` group
+   - Grafana on `control` node
+   - Node Exporter on `balancers` and `webservers` group
+   - Prometheus on `control` node
+   - Promtail on `balancers` and `webservers` group
+   - Loki on `control` node
+   - Alertmanager on `control` node

 > **Note:** You can also run individual playbooks for each component if there's any timeout errors.
 - **Run individual playbooks:** <br><br>